PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 VRP variants
 ------------

-Here, we introduce the VRP variants supported by PyVRP, along with providing a formal definition for each of these variations.
+Here, we introduce the VRP variants supported by PyVRP.
-An extensive list VRPs can be found in the seminal work by `Toth and Vigo (2014) <https://doi.org/10.1137/1.9780898718515>`_.
+An extensive list VRP variants can be found in the seminal work by `Toth and Vigo (2014) <https://doi.org/10.1137/1.9780898718515>`_.

 .. note::